 These are some of the questions I’ve been asked, the list is potentially endless, new challenging times to say the least.
 My questions is this, if employers can successfully have you working from home, why can’t we outsource the roles to India, Iceland, Philippines etc. So what appears to be a good thing totally disappears.
 I’m ready starting to get numerous calls “the boss doesn’t want me at the moment back as their renovating” Really?, get made redundant, or dismissed, call us immediately.

-We are A Whole New Approach, we “live and breath” workplace stuff, we are not lawyers but the nations leading workplace advisors.
+We are A Whole New Approach.
+We “live and breath” workplace stuff, we are not lawyers but the nations leading workplace advisors.
 Got a question?, want to know something?, make the call, send the email.
-All Fair work Commission matters, unfair dismissals, general protections, redundancy issues., workplace investigations, nothing is a trouble for us. call 1800 333 666, advice is free.
+We are proud of our staff and the outcomes we achieve for our clients.
+All Fair work Australia and Fair work Commission matters, unfair dismissals, general protections, redundancy issues. workplace investigations, casual employment, workers rights, nothing is a trouble for us. call 1800 333 666, advice is free.
 We work in all states, Vic, NSW, Qld, SA, WA, Tas, NT

 Christopher T Stanton and Pratyush Tiwari, ‘Housing Consumption and the Cost of Remote Work’ (Working Paper, National Bureau of Economic Research, February 2021) 1.
 Available at: <https://www.nber.org/system/files/working_papers/w28483/w28483.pdf>.